Travel to Charleston and meet us at the Ansonborough Inn,

 Later, stroll through Beaufort's mix of antebellum mansions,

-live oaks and 1950s storefronts with a resident guide, who will explain why the
+live oaks, and 1950s storefronts with a resident guide, who will explain why

-town has lured so many moviemakers to its charming streets.
+the town has lured so many moviemakers to its charming streets, including Forrest Gump with Tom Hanks, The Prince of Tides with Barbra

 Make your own dinner plans in Beaufort this evening; there